PrantaDas/agent-007/README.md

 ## [Feedback](#feedback)

-If you have any feedback, please reach out to us at prantodas043@gmail.com
+If you have any feedback, please reach out to me at prantodas043@gmail.com

 ## [Inspired by](#inspired-by) :
 [Rakibul Yeasin](https://github.com/dreygur)